 Robust demand planning and lead time management can help minimize the amount of money you might be spending on logistics expedite and rush fees.
-It can also help reduce the amount of air shipments you might need from low-cost suppliers in Asia.
 Understanding lead times and having access to long-term demand are the top two ways to help reduce logistics costs.

 How can you be sure that what your warehouse management system or resource planning system tells you what you have on hand is actually what you have on hand?
 Every company’s goal should be 100% inventory accuracy and the only way to accomplish that is by conducting regular, systematic cycle counts and physical inventories.

 Without 100% inventory accuracy, you may or may not be able to ship to your customers on-time.
 Lack of inventory accuracy also means that you’re buying inventory that you already have on hand or you’re buying items you don’t need.

 Implement a cycle count program now—and make sure you’re counting floor-to-sheet and sheet-to-floor—to pressure test your inventory accuracy.

 Customer Demand Planning

 Yes, your customer might send you forecasts.
 And, yes, your customer might even send you long-term or blanket orders.
 But does your customer know what it actually wants—and when it wants it?
 You might know better than they do.